Bryan-TranLu/Module11_Challenge/README.md

 Submission for Bryan Tran Lu.
 * Please note that the entirely of this assignment was performed on Google Colab.
 * The csv files to upload to Google Colab are located in the `Resources` folder.
+* All script outputs were cleared to reduce the size of the file to upload to GitHub.

 ## Description
 This assigment uses Prophet to forecast models based on historical csv data.